 How do I charge merchants on a non-30 day basis?

-Since the recurring application charge is billed on a 30-day basis, you cannot use this the RecurringApplicationCharge resource for non 30-day cycles.
+Since the RecurringApplicationCharge is billed on a 30-day basis, you cannot use it's price property for non 30-day cycles.
 There are other means to charge merchants on a non 30-day basis (such as quarterly, semi-annually, or annually):

 - Create an ApplicationCharge that you post to Shopify on a non-monthly basis.
 The merchant will have to accept each charge manually.
 This is the recommended course of action.